 During 2017, the Organization collaborated with the City of Mishawaka in acquiring property for the purposes of improving the aesthetics of the Organization's campus and the completion of the eastern extension of the City of Mishawaka's river walk project.
 The ensuing transactions resulted in the Organization's purchase of the property, and subsequent sale of the property to the city of Mishawaka.
-In addition to cash proceeds, the City of Mishawaka granted the Organization's Palliative Care Center.
-The easement on the land that will be used for parking in connection with the Organization's Palliative Care Center.
+In addition to cash proceeds, the City of Mishawaka granted the Organization an exclusive, perpetual easement on the land that will be used for parking in connection with the Organization's Center for Palliative Care.
 The easement has been valued at \$97,123, the difference between the purchase price paid by the Organization, and the cash consideration made by the City of Mishawaka.